 Figure 6: Distribution of estimates of the change in NDVI values for Kathmandu during the period 2000 to 2018.
 Statistically significant changes in NDVI are highlighted with stars (p-value = < 0.05).

-PC coefficients were used to evaluate the global effectiveness of NDVI for estimating the change over time in the magnitude of LST values across all land cover types, resulting in a strong negative association of -0.65 as in Figure 7.
+PC coefficients were used to evaluate the linearity of the relationship between NDVI and LST values for estimating the change over time in the magnitude of LST values across all land cover types, resulting in a strong negative association of -0.65 as in Figure 7.
 In contrast, integration of LST and NDVI change values over time into an ordinary-least-squares (OLS) regression model indicated the predictive power of NDVI only accounted for approximately 45% of the overall variation in LSTs change over time.
 PC coefficients and OLS models were also applied to the NDVI and LST change values while sub-setting the global data by each land cover type (agriculture, developed, and forests).
 In the case of agriculture lands, the association between NDVI and LST was more linear (PC = -0.65) and slightly more useful for predictions (~47%).
 Forested land areas and those with high development levels had a less linear relationship between NDVI and LSTs (-0.3 and -0.22, respectively) and were considerably less useful for predictions (~25%, each).